AndrewTardif/Grab-List-of-Companies/README.md

 innerText may also need to be changed depending on what the "thing" you want to grab is called.

 <img src="https://github.com/epicsaxgandalf/Grab-List-of-Companies/blob/e81717f4d9c234423e4f265817f95103a91b6074/Results.png" width="1000">

+This For loop grabbed all the titles on the page and now allows us to copy and paste all of the titles at once into a word/notepad document of some kind.(in this case i also had to ctrl+f find and removeAll "VM686:3" in order to keep just the titles but that didn't take longer than 30 seconds in google docs)

 <img src="https://github.com/epicsaxgandalf/Grab-List-of-Companies/blob/89f61a5052083d9fe94be1b44a7e0e47717118e3/List%20of%20Companies.png" width="500">

 Partial Duplicate Formula/Code =if(A1<>"",Countif(A$1:A,left(A1,10)& "*") > 1)